Delete Attributes

 }

-For this purpose, several DeleteAttributeRequestItems or suitable RequestItemGroups can be inserted into the items
+For this purpose, several DeleteAttributeRequestItems or suitable RequestItemGroups can be inserted into the items property of the Request.

 Before sending the Request, we recommend to validate its content, since this will give you additional information in case of an error.

-Next, send the Request to the peer.
+Next, send the Request to the Attribute recipient.

-You can either do so by Message or by a RelationshipTemplate, using the onExistingRelationship
+You can either do so by Message or by a RelationshipTemplate, using the onExistingRelationship property of a RelationshipTemplateContent.

 For a detailed explanation check out our guides on how to send Requests via Messages and Requests via RelationshipTemplates.

-and the time of sending the Request is stored as deletionDate
+There, "DeletionRequestSent" is set as deletionStatus and the time of sending the Request is stored as deletionDate.

 If they want to accept it, they must use the AcceptDeleteAttributeRequestItemParameters.

-on which they plan to delete the peer shared Attribute.
+Doing so, they specify a deletionDate on which they plan to delete the received Attribute.

 In the given example, the payload would look like the following: